COVID-19 Safety and Adaptations Policy

 - To be transparent in our communication so that parents can make an informed choice;

-- To be fair in our approach to fees and refunds, considering the impact on our overheads under the various scenarios;
+- To be fair in our approach to fees and refunds, taking into account the impact on our overheads.

-1. Where a Government body prohibits us from providing services to all children, as it did during the first national lockdown in 2020, then it is our intention to apply a 100% refund of nursery fees in the form of a credit note to any family prohibited from accessing our services;
+- Where a Government body prohibits us from providing services to all children, as it did from 23 March 2020 – 1 June 2020, then it is our intention to apply a 100% refund of nursery fees in the form of a credit note to any family prohibited from accessing our services.
+This is based on the expectation that the Government will provide financial support for a mandatory closure;

-3. Where an individual child is required to isolate, but where the bubble continues to be open to unaffected children and our services will continue to be provided, the nursery will continue to incur the regular operational overheads and, therefore, fees will remain payable in these circumstances, in line with our Child Absence and Attendance Policy;
+- Where an individual child is required to isolate, but the room/nursery continues to be open to unaffected children and our services will continue to be provided, the nursery will continue to incur overheads, and, therefore, full fees will remain payable in these circumstances in line with our Child Absence and Attendance Policy.

 Internal documents and further guidance